- Quick verdict: Live resin offers exceptional value and wide availability; rosin is the gold standard for solvent-free purity and terpene quality.

 | Average Price (per gram) | $30–$60 (dispensary pricing varies by state) | $60–$120+ for premium hash rosin |

-| Consistency/Texture | Sauce, sugar, badder, or crystalline (THCA diamonds in terp sauce) | Badder, jam, cold cure badder, or sauce; slightly greasier texture |
+| Consistency/Texture | Sauce, sugar, badder, or THCA diamonds in terp sauce | Badder, jam, cold cure badder, or sauce; slightly greasier texture |

-| Availability | Widely available at most licensed dispensaries across legal states | Available but often limited; artisan and small-batch producers dominate |
+| Availability | Widely available at most licensed dispensaries | Often limited; artisan and small-batch producers dominate |

-| Best Consumption Method | Dab rig, e-rig, dab pen; excellent in live resin cartridges | Dab rig, e-rig; also used in solventless vape carts (premium tier) |
+| Best Consumption Method | Dab rig, e-rig, dab pen; excellent in live resin cartridges | Dab rig, e-rig; solventless vape carts at premium tier |

 | Entourage Effect Potential | High — broad cannabinoid and terpene spectrum | Very high — considered closest to whole-plant experience |